The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 Another wants a full campaign rewrite by this afternoon.

-A third has assigned you something you didn’t agree to.
+A third has assigned you something you don’t even know how to do.

 You planned deep, focused work on a grant application this morning.